laravel/nova-docs/1.0/customization/frontend.md

 php artisan nova:publish
 ```

+Please note, compiling Nova's assets for production purposes is not supported.

 ### Other Available Libraries

 In addition to Axios, the [Lodash](https://lodash.com/) and [Moment.js](https://momentjs.com/) libraries are globally available to your custom components.